CherBass/ICAM/README.md

   author={Bass, C and Silva, MD and Sudre, CH and Tudosiu, PD and Smith, SM and Robinson, EC}, journal={NeurIPS 2020}, year={2020}
 }`

+`@article{bass2021icam,
+  title={ICAM-reg: Interpretable Classification and Regression with Feature Attribution for Mapping Neurological Phenotypes in Individual Scans}, author={Bass, Cher and da Silva, Mariana and Sudre, Carole and Williams, Logan ZJ and Tudosiu, Petru-Daniel and Alfaro-Almagro, Fidel and Fitzgibbon, Sean P and Glasser, Matthew F and Smith, Stephen M and Robinson, Emma C}, journal={arXiv preprint arXiv:2103.02561}, year={2021}
+}`